Hero's journey: The Magic Flight

 Sometimes the hero must escape with the boon if it is something that the gods have been jealously guarding.
 It can be just as adventurous and dangerous returning from the journey as it was to go on it.
-Campbell reveals thatIf the hero in his triumph wins the blessing of the goddess or the god and is then explicitly commissioned to return to the world with some elixir for the restoration of society, the final stage of his adventure is supported by all the powers of his supernatural patron.
+Campbell argues thatIf the hero in his triumph wins the blessing of the goddess or the god and is then explicitly commissioned to return to the world with some elixir for the restoration of society, the final stage of his adventure is supported by all the powers of his supernatural patron.
 On the other hand, if the trophy has been attained against the opposition of its guardian, or if the hero's wish to return to the world has been resented by the gods or demons, then the last stage of the mythological round becomes a lively, often comical, pursuit.
 This flight may be complicated by marvels of magical obstruction and evasion.

 Rescue from Without

 Just as the hero may need guides and assistants to set out on the quest, often they must have powerful guides and rescuers to bring them back to everyday life, especially if the hero has been wounded or weakened by the experience.
 Campbell elucidates,The hero may have to be brought back from his supernatural adventure by assistance from without.
 That is to say, the world may have to come and get him.
-For the bliss of the deep abode is not lightly abandoned in favor of the [disorder] of the wakened state. ...
-Society is jealous of those who remain away from it and will come knocking at the door.
-If the hero ... is unwilling, the disturber suffers an ugly shock; but on the other hand, if the summoned one is only delayed—sealed in by the [deathlike rapture] of a perfect being ... an apparent rescue is effected, and the adventurer returns.
+For the bliss of the deep abode is not lightly abandoned in favor of the [disorder] of the wakened state. … Society is jealous of those who remain away from it and will come knocking at the door.
+If the hero … is unwilling, the disturber suffers an ugly shock; but on the other hand, if the summoned one is only delayed—sealed in by the [deathlike rapture] of a perfect being … an apparent rescue is effected, and the adventurer returns.